Affordable Housing: Defining the Problem

 Research goal

 Affordable Housing vs Slums of Mumbai is a spiritual successor to my earlier research, Shelters vs. Homeless Camps: Bridging the Gap.
 If you’re familiar with it, you know that one of the main causes of homelessness is a lack of affordable housing.
-I would like to take this statement a step further and suggest that it’s not just the quantity, but the quality of the existing stock, and I don’t mean only construction quality.
+However, it’s not just the quantity, but the quality of the existing stock, as many of the affordable housing schemes are programmatically broken.

 The first step to any successful design is correctly defining the design problem.
 In part 1 of this research, we will explore the status quo of affordable housing, existing schemes, and their problems.